WZLHQ/espnet/egs2/pefts/asr1/README.md

 - gcc 4.9+ for PyTorch1.10.2+
 - We use conda enviroment by default, otherwise you can refer to https://espnet.github.io/espnet/installation.html
 - We do not install kaldi
-- If there are any installation issues, please take a look at ./visit Z_BUG_log.txt for possible solutions
+- If there are any installation issues, please take a look at ./Z_IssuesList.md for possible solutions

 #### 2.2 Installation ESPnet-pefts
 1. Git clone ESPnet-pefts